vals-productions/vs-ng-ui/README.md

 demonstrated in examples, but I used bootstrap for styling them in my production environment.

+## Dependencies

+This project was tested with AngularJS v1.3.15, so should be compatible with newer versions as well.
+Bootstrap v3.3.4 was used for styling the widgets.

 ## In progress

 The repository has been recently checked in, so documentation is in progress